 Hello from The Secure Cookie

 The truth is, you can’t build secure systems without really understanding security.
 If you don’t know the threats, you can’t pick the right defenses.
-AI can give useful hints, but without the right context, you might not apply them correctly—and that’s when trouble happens.
+AI can give useful hints, but without the right context, you might not apply them correctly, and that’s when trouble happens.

 These days, people assume applications need to be secure by default.
-Teams expect developers to deliver features quickly, meet business requirements, and avoid security gaps—all at once.
+Teams expect developers to deliver features quickly, meet business requirements, and avoid security gaps.
+All at once.

 I hope you find it useful.